priyans16PG/downtubeAPK/README.md

-# TubeGrab - Advanced YouTube Downloader
+# TubeGrab - Advanced YouTube Downloader (vibe coded fully)

 TubeGrab is a Python-based YouTube downloader with a Kivy UI, designed to run on desktop and be packaged into an Android APK with Buildozer.